 In planning and performing our audit, we considered Southwest Texas Junior College's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Southwest Texas Junior College's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Southwest Texas Junior College's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Southwest Texas Junior on the effectiveness of the Southwest Texas Junior on the effectiveness of the Southwest Texas Junior College's internal control over financial reporting.